 Zinc may have a role in preventing the SARS-CoV-2 virus from progressing into severe disease.
 Dr. Seheult discusses the science of using zinc in combination with hydroxychloroquine – as ionophore – in this video.
 Zinc is also part of the Zelenko protocol.

 8. Vitamin D

-Vitamin D3 deficiency in the western world often occurs in the elderly, the obese and people with dark skin.
+Vitamin D deficiency in the western world often occurs in the elderly, the obese and people with dark skin.
 Is it a coincidence that these groups are also overrepresented in the mortality rates of Covid-19?
 I think not.
 Vitamin D supplementation has a high safety profile.
 A first step can be to start measuring serum calcifediol levels of incoming patients.
-It looks like vitamin D3 can be used both as a prevention as well as therapeutically.
+It looks like vitamin D can be used both as a prevention as well as therapeutically.
 Raising levels is usually done with a vitamin D supplement, but using a UVB lamp may be more effective (source).